 Parameters Description access_token Access token that acts as a session ID that the application uses for making requests.
 This token should be protected as though it were user credentials. expires_in Amount of time the access token is valid, in seconds. refresh_token Token that can be used in the future to obtain new access tokens.
-Warning: This value is a secret.
-You should treat it like the user's password and use appropriate measures to protect it.
+Build the user's password and use appropriate measures to protect it.
 The refresh token is only returned if the redirect URI is https://login.salesforce.com/services/oauth2/success or used with a custom protocol that is not HTTPS. state The state value that was passed in as part of the initial request, if applicable. instance_url Identifies the Salesforce instance to which API calls should be sent. id Identity URL that can be used to both identify the user as well as query for more information about the user.
 Can be used in an HTTP request to get more information about the end user.